Quadrilateral is one of the types of polygons which has four sides and four interior angles as mentioned in the chapter

 Two sides of a quadrilateral are said to be adjacent sides if they meet at a common end point.
 In above figure, AB and BC are adjacent sides of the quadrilateral ABCD because they have a common end point B. Also, BC and CD are adjacent sides of the quadrilateral ABCD because they have common end point C. CD and DA are adjacent sides of the quadrilateral ABCD because they have common end point D. DA and AB are also the adjacent sides of the quadrilateral ABCD because they have common end point A.

-The sides of a quadrilateral are called as opposite sides if they do not have a common end point.
+The two sides of a quadrilateral are opposite sides if they do not have a common end point.
 Again, referring to the above quadrilateral ABCD, AB and CD are the opposite sides because they have no common end point.
 Also, AD and BC are also the opposite sides of the quadrilateral ABCD because they also have no common end point.

 The line segment which joins the opposite vertices of a quadrilateral is called its diagonal.